danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `KEYWORDS`

-This is a map from symbol names of keywords in the language to the result of tokenizing those keywords.
+This is a table from symbol names of keywords in the language to the result of tokenizing those keywords.
 The result of tokenizing a keyword is always a payload-free token (derived data value).

 #### `LITS`

-This is a map from mnemonic names to literal nodes representing the implied values, for all such literals needed when parsing the language.
+This is a table from mnemonic names to literal nodes representing the implied values, for all such literals needed when parsing the language.
 For example, `LITS::false` is a literal node referring to the boolean value `false`.